cmccomb/cmccomb.github.io/README.md

    The generated `assets/json/pubs.json` file now includes a top-level `clusters` collection containing DBSCAN cluster centroids and KeyBERT labels alongside the existing per-publication records.

+## Cluster labels

+The publication visualization overlays concise cluster labels at the centroid of each DBSCAN cluster.
+The positions update every render (including window resize events), and the typography scales responsively to remain legible on small and large displays alike.

 3. Serve the site locally: